mamift/LinqToXsdCore/README.md

 ## Get started

-You can get started by reading the [instructions here](https://github.com/mamift/LinqToXsdCore/tree/master/LinqToXsd/README.md) to use the CLI tool to generate code (and use said code in a shipping app or library).
+You can get started by reading the [instructions here](https://github.com/mamift/LinqToXsdCore/tree/master/LinqToXsd/README.md) to use the CLI tool to generate code.

+After you've generated code for a given XSD, you can include the generated code in a shipping app or library, so long as it has a reference to the [XObjectsCore nuget package](https://www.nuget.org/packages/XObjectsCore).
+Don't add the **LinqToXsdCore** nuget package to your shipping app or library!
+That's just a command line tool to generate code.

 ### Release notes are [here](https://github.com/mamift/LinqToXsdCore/tree/master/LinqToXsd/RELEASENOTES.md).